Mercy Volunteer Corps

 Type of Placement

-Positions available in homeless and community outreach, peace and justice advocacy, immigration and refugee services, legal work, AIDS ministry, elderly outreach, domestic violence shelters, counseling, teaching (elementary, secondary, special education), tutoring (GED, adult literacy), after school programs, healthcare, therapy (physical, occupational, speech), and volunteer coordination.
+Positions available in homeless and community outreach, peace and justice advocacy, immigration and refugee services, legal work, elderly outreach, counseling, rural and urban agriculture, women and children services, teaching (elementary, high school, special education), campus ministry, tutoring (GED, adult literacy), after school programs, healthcare (nursing), therapy (physical, occupational, speech), and volunteer coordination.

-One year commitment that begins at the end of July every year.
+One year commitment that begins in August every year.
 Mercy Volunteers are welcome to apply for additional years of service.
+The summer program is 6 weeks beginning at the end of May.

 35-50 volunteers per year.

-Housing, transportation, medical insurance, food & personal stipends, and school loan deferment.
-Volunteer must provide his/her own transportation to orientation in late July/ early August.
-Additionally, international volunteers are also asked to fulfill a fundraising commitment, provide their own transportation to an interview weekend, and cover the costs of any required immunizations.
+Housing, transportation, health insurance, food & personal stipends, and school loan deferment.
+Volunteers must provide their own transportation to orientation in early August.

 Mercy Volunteers live together in community.